Centurion774477/Lahti/README.md

 Listen is used to get an input.
 However, it does not, and will not, output any message.

-You can only trigger a blank listen like this:
+You can trigger a blank listen like this:

 `listen`